StephenPhilipOFlynn/PLDataProject3/README.md

 Testing
 I have manually tested the project by doing the following:
-- Passed the code through a PEP8 linter and confirmed there are no significant problems
+- Passed the code through a PEP8 linter and confirmed there are no significant problems.
-- Tested in my local terminal and the Code Institute Heroku terminal
+- Tested the app in my local terminal and the Code Institute Heroku terminal.

 Bugs
 - Certain data fields needed to be cleaned to remove commas in numerical fields, which caused the programme to not correctly run.